 - What does a wide range bar mean

 - Uses of wide range bar in you trading

-NOTE: Don’t confuse with wide range bar, trend bar, both are same.
+NOTE: Don’t confuse with wide range bar, trend bar, both are the same.
 In the following paragraph and image, I used both the wide range bar and trend bar